Alliedium/awesome-jenkins/README.md

    ```
    ansible-playbook $HOME/awesome-jenkins/playbooks/create-job.yml -i $HOME/awesome-jenkins/inventory/localhost -t step6
    ```
+   9. `step7` -  Create `Jenkins pipeline input job`, omit `step4`, `step5`, and `step6`.

+      ```
+      ansible-playbook $HOME/awesome-jenkins/playbooks/create-job.yml -i $HOME/awesome-jenkins/inventory/localhost -t step7
+      ```

 ### 5. Checkup `Jenkins`

-1. Go to the host specified in the `$HOME/awesome-jenkins/inventory/localhost/hosts.yml` file, open browser and check that `Jenkins` is available at http://localhost:8085/.
+1. Go to the host specified in the `$HOME/awesome-jenkins/inventory/localhost/hosts.yml` file, open the browser, and check that `Jenkins` is available at http://localhost:8085/.
 2. Login to `Jenkins` using the credentials.
 3. You will see `Jenkins` dashboard.
 Open job. ![jenkins_dashboard.png](./images/01jenkins_dashboard.png)
 4. The main branch will be run for the single pipeline job ![single_pipeline.png](./images/02jenkins_pipeline.png)